sfletc/scramTrimmer/README.md

-# RNA Adapter Trimmer
+# scramTrimmer

-RNA Adapter Trimmer is a utility tool written in Go that trims adapter sequences from small RNA reads.
+scramTrimmer is a utility tool written in Go that trims adapter sequences from small RNA reads.
 The application is designed to a handle compressed fastq file (.fastq.gz) as an input and produces a compressed fastq file as an output.

 ## Features